Chart Color Schemes

 Roseville Chase is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Roseville Chase's dwelling structure, as per the latest Census, consisted of 95.8% houses and 4.3% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership in Roseville Chase stood at 48.1%, with mortgaged dwellings at 41.6% and rented ones at 10.3%.
-The median monthly mortgage repayment was $4,000, exceeding Sydney metro's average of $2,427.
-The median weekly rent in Roseville Chase was $925, compared to Sydney metro's $470.
-Nationally, Roseville Chase's mortgage repayments were higher than the Australian average of $1,863, and rents were above the national figure of $375.
+Roseville Chase's dwelling structure, as per the latest Census, consisted of 95.8% houses and 4.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Roseville Chase stood at 48.1%, with the rest being mortgaged (41.6%) or rented (10.3%).
+The median monthly mortgage repayment was $4,000, higher than Sydney metro's average of $2,427 and significantly above the national average of $1,863.
+The median weekly rent in Roseville Chase was $925, substantially higher than both Sydney metro's figure of $470 and the national average of $375.

 Frequently Asked Questions - Housing